SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    </ index is 2
    -> println("The loop statements were executed \(index) times")
    <- The loop statements were executed 3 times

-..
-TODO: We shouldn't need to initialize index to 0 on the first line of this example, but variables can't currently be used unitialized in the REPL.

 Note that the final value of ``index`` after this loop is completed is ``3``, not ``2``.
 The last time the increment statement ``++index`` is called,